Sumanth-Talluri/JPMorgan-Chase-Virtual-Internship/README.md

 1. Interface with a stock price data feed

-   Key learnings: Financial data,Python,Git,Basic programming.
+   Key learnings: Financial data, Python, Git.

 2. Use JPMorgan Chase frameworks and tools

-   Key learnings : React,Typescript,Web Applications
+   Key learnings : React, Typescript, Web Applications.

 3. Display data visually for traders.

-   Key learnings : Technical Communication,Financial Analysis,Web applications
+   Key learnings : Technical Communication, Financial Analysis, Web applications.

 Through out this virtual internship, I was able to apply Python in a different way to visualize and analyze share price data for potential trading opportunities.